-Have session use the given priorities for the ciphers, key exchange methods, MACs and compression methods. priorities must be a string (see Priority Strings).
+Have session use the given priorities for the ciphers, key exchange methods, MACs and compression methods. priorities must be a string (see Section "Priority Strings" in GnuTLS, Transport Layer Security Library for the GNU system).
 When priorities cannot be parsed, an error/invalid-request error is raised, with an extra argument indication the position of the error.